cjstoddard/Shadowdark.py/README.md

     Making this program compatible with any VTT
     Making the character sheet output to anything other than plain text Adding 3rd party ancestries or classes
-    adding more attribute generation methods
+    Adding more attribute generation methods

 Things I might do depending on my energy levels and free time: